SeVEnMY/3d-face-reconstruction/README.md

 # 3d-face-reconstruction

 ### 3D Face Reconstruction with 3DMM Face Model from RGB image
 This is a project reconstructing 3D face mesh from related RGB image, with the help of Basel Face Model(BFM) and soft renderer(differantiable renderer).
+We present a pipeline that reconstructs a human face 3D model from a single RGB image.
+The pipeline includes face detection, landmark detection, regression of 3DMM model parameters, and soft rendering.

 #### Test
 1. Make sure you have python3 and related pip3 installed.